Skip to main content

 3. "E-Maths doesn't matter if you take A-Maths"

 Both subjects count for O-Level results.
-E-Maths grades are used in L1R5 calculations for JC admission and are considered by polytechnics.
+E-Maths grades are used in L1R5 calculations (and L1R4 under the 2028 PSE) for JC admission and are considered by polytechnics.
 Neglecting E-Maths while focusing on A-Maths can lower your child's overall eligibility.

 4. "More drilling will fix A-Maths struggles"